tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

   - can use all attributes from main table (ALL)
 - we must define RCU / WCU for the index
 - we can modify GSI after table creation (not LSI)

+### DynamoDB - DAX

+- it's dynamodb accelerator
+- secure (encryption at rest with KMS, VPC, IAM, CloudTrail..)
+- Multi AZ (3 node minimum recommended for production)
+- Up to 10 node in the cluster
+- 5 minutes TTL for cache by default
+- Micro second latency for cached reads & queries
+- Seamless cache for DynamoDB, no application re-write